APLMOOC/APLMOOC/docs/course/ch7/part4.md

 ## Function tracing

 Traps can only capture expected errors, and handle them in pre-determined ways.
-For unexpected errors, typically found during development or in production, and when the program is too large to hold the entire state mentally, it is more useful to have interactive execution to investigate the state at which an error occured.
+For unexpected errors, typically found during development or in production, and when the program is too large to hold the entire state mentally, it is more useful to have interactive execution to investigate the state at which an error occurred.
 Tracing through the functions at the error line-by-line is a natural method of doing so.

 ### The Tracer

-The tracer can be manually invoked for any expression by hitting ++ctrl+enter++ instead of ++enter++ to evaluate an expression.
+The Tracer can be manually invoked for any expression by hitting ++ctrl+enter++ instead of ++enter++ to evaluate an expression.

 The Tracer shows the source code of the function and marks the line that runs next.
 In the picture below, the mark is on line ``[3]``, because ++ctrl+enter++ was pressed three times.